LuDaWhi/NHS-Appointment-Analysis/README.md

 ---

 ## 📌 Executive Summary
 This project analyses NHS primary care appointment data to determine whether national and regional capacity was adequate, how effectively resources were utilised, and where systemic pressures or inefficiencies occurred.
 The analysis covers August 2021 to June 2022 and focuses on demand vs. capacity, utilisation rates, appointment mode preferences, and DNA patterns.
 The findings indicate that although monthly national demand remained below capacity, daily demand exceeded manageable levels more than half the time, several Integrated Care Boards (ICBs) consistently lacked sufficient capacity, and DNA rates contributed to avoidable wastage.
-Based on these insights, the project recommends shifting remote and virtual appointment demand from pressured ICBs to neighbouring ICBs with unutilised capacity, and introducing an overbooking policy for appointment modes with consistently high DNA rates to reduce wasted capacity.
+Based on these insights, the project recommends shifting remote and virtual appointment demand from pressured ICBs to neighbouring ICBs with unutilised capacity, and piloting an overbooking policy for appointment modes with consistently high DNA rates to reduce wasted capacity.

 ---